nnordby/twain/pages/doc_creation/doc_architecture.md

 {% include callout.html content="This is my danger callout.
 It has a border on the left whose color you define by passing a type parameter.
 I typically use this style of callout when I have more information that I want to share, often spanning multiple paragraphs. " type="danger" %}
 {% include callout.html content="This is my primary callout.
 It has a border on the left whose color you define by passing a type parameter.
 I typically use this style of callout when I have more information that I want to share, often spanning multiple paragraphs. " type="primary" %}
 {% include callout.html content="This is my success callout.
 It has a border on the left whose color you define by passing a type parameter.
 I typically use this style of callout when I have more information that I want to share, often spanning multiple paragraphs. " type="success" %}
+{% include callout.html content="This is my warning callout.
+It has a border on the left whose color you define by passing a type parameter.
+I typically use this style of callout when I have more information that I want to share, often spanning multiple paragraphs. " type="warning" %}

 {% include links.html %}